jennnaa/Fintech-class/README.md

 5. Total touch points: This measure how many interventions or touch points one invoice has as it’s being processed

 ### How is your company performing relative to competitors in the same domain?
-Beanworks continue the technology innovation:
+Since Beanworks is dedicated to the ongoing innovation of the accounting, they keep innovate the cloud accounting software by bellowing aspects.

 - Integrate Beanworks with Microsoft Dynamics GP:  The COVID-19 pandemic has forced many accounts payable (AP) teams to completely change the way they work.
 Many businesses have had to adapt to working remotely, which means manual, paper-based processes are no longer feasible.
 Beanworks now integrates with Microsoft Dynamics GP – and it has simplified the entire AP process, making it more efficient, safer from risk, and easier to use remotely.
 The new integration eliminates time-consuming data entry tasks and automatically routes AP documents for approval.
 - Beanworks announce new feature to automate employee expenses processing for remote teams:  The new feature allows employees to submit expense receipts online via the Beanworks app or website.
 Once uploaded, managers can review receipts and approve reimbursements from any location.
 The process is fast, accurate, and a much-needed solution as remote work becomes commonplace.